-- Use water as a means of suppression for the dust on roadways or in work areas.
+- Use water as a means of suppression on roadways or in work areas.

 - Have trucks and equipment keep speeds down if dusty conditions are present onsite.

-- Stay out of areas where dust levels are high as well as avoiding being downwind from these areas.
+- Stay out of areas where dust levels are high, as well as avoid being downwind from these areas.

 - Use proper respirators when engineering controls are not enough to protect you.

 Consider the hazards dust creates onsite.
 Realize the health issues it can create as well as the physical hazards.
 Elimination is the best way to protect yourself from dust or any other hazard onsite for that matter.